hashicorp/terraform-provider-aws/website/docs/d/organizations_organization.html.markdown

 ---
 layout: "aws"
-page_title: "AWS: aws_organization"
+page_title: "AWS: aws_organizations_organization"
-sidebar_current: "docs-aws-datasource-organization"
+sidebar_current: "docs-aws-datasource-organizations-organization"
 description: |-
   Get information the organization that the user's account belongs to
 ---

-# Data Source: aws_organization
+# Data Source: aws_organizations_organization

 Get information the organization that the user's account belongs to